RTEMS/rtems-docs/filesystem/system_init.md

 following:

 - Initialization of mount table chain control structure
-- Allocation of a `jnode` structure that will server as the root node of the 'In Memory Filesystem'
+- Allocation of a `jnode` structure that will serve as the root node of the 'In Memory Filesystem'
 - Initialization of the allocated `jnode` with the appropriate OPS, directory handlers and pathconf limits and options.